boyter/boyter.org/content/posts/2013-01-10-code-for-a-search-engine-in-php-part-1.md

 		if len(t) != 0:
 			print t[0].replace('"','')</pre>

 The above DMOZ data gives about 4 million unique urls to crawl and use.
-Sadly a lot of the stuff in there is no longer current or points to sites people aren&#8217;t interested in so I will stick with the quantcast list.
+Sadly a lot of the stuff in there is no longer current or points to sites people aren't interested in so I will stick with the quantcast list.

 ### DOWNLOADING